-The name of NLI’s blog is inspired by St. Thomas More, who was convicted of treason and executed by Henry VIII for refusing to take the Oath of Supremacy.
+The name of NLI’s blog, And God’s First, is inspired by St. Thomas More, who was convicted of treason and executed by Henry VIII for refusing to take the Oath of Supremacy.
 More’s witness has inspired people of faith for many centuries, as he stood firmly for the rights of conscience despite pressure from the King.